Surfaces of constant principal-curvatures ratio in isotropic geometry

 It is natural to measure the curvature of the surface in a given direction by a second-order quantity invariant under isotropic congruences and vanishing for a plane.
 Thus the \emph{isotropic normal curvature} in a tangent direction $t=(t_1,t_2,t_3)$ with $\|t\|_i=t_1^2+t_2^2=1$ is defined to be the second directional derivative of $f$,

 and the \emph{isotropic shape operator} is defined to be the Hessian $\nabla^2(f)$ of $f$.
-Its eigenvalues $\kappa_1$ and $\kappa_2$ are the \emph{isotropic principal curvatures}.
-Of course, they occur in directions (called \emph{isotropic principal directions}) that are orthogonal in the top view, and thus also orthogonal in the isotropic sense.
+Its eigenvalues $\kappa_1$ and $\kappa_2$ are the \emph{isotropic principal curvatures} \bluevar{and the eigenvectors are the \emph{isotropic principal directions}.
+For $\kappa_1\ne\kappa_2$, the latter} are orthogonal in the top view, and thus also orthogonal in the isotropic sense.

 The \emph{isotropic mean} and \emph{Gaussian curvatures} are defined respectively by